A planning permit is required to subdivide land in a BMO.

 How will the council assess the application?

-Your local council will assess your application based on the requirements and decision guidelines in the bushfire planning provisions.
+Your local council will assess your application based on the requirements and decision guidelines in the bushfire planning provisions, including whether:

 - all required documentation has been provided